-You Spot-Treat Treating Your Acne When Your Skin Clears Up: Maintain Clear Skin With Lemongrass Oil Serum
+You'RE ONLY Spot-Treating Your Acne ONCE Your Skin Clears Up: Maintain Clear Skin With Lemongrass Oil Serum

 When your skin clears up, don't streamline your beauty routine sans-acne treatment.
 This anti-acne serum and pore minimizer will help your face maintain its clear glow by shrinking pores before you apply liquid foundation.
 This means less clogging later, and regular use reduces overproduction of sebum.
 Salicylic acid is balanced by hydrating lemongrass oil, so that your skin will finally stay clear longer.